Nuitka/Nuitka/Developer_Manual.rst

                          all corner cases to be covered.
 With Python 2.x these are not run.
 Default is True.
    --skip-cpython39-tests
+                         The standard CPython3.9 test suite.
+Execute this for all corner cases to be covered.
+With Python 2.x these are not run.
+Default is True.
+   --skip-cpython310-tests
-                         The standard CPython3.8 test suite.
+                         The standard CPython3.10 test suite.
 Execute this for all corner cases to be covered.
 With Python 2.x these are not run.
 Default is True.
    --no-python2.6        Do not use Python 2.6 even if available on the system.